ro5han/kubernetes-ingress/docs/content/installation/integrations/f5-ingresslink.md

       app: ingresslink
 ```

-We will use the `ingressLink` and `extraLabels` parameter values to configure CIS in the next section.
-For the  `set-real-ip-from` key, use the subnet of the IP which the BIG-IP system uses to send traffic to NGINX.
+We will use the values for the parameters `ingressLink` and `extraLabels` in Step 2.
+For the  `set-real-ip-from` key, use the subnet of the IP, which the BIG-IP system uses to send traffic to NGINX.

-## Configure CIS
+### 2. Configure CIS

-To enable the integration, F5 BIG-IP Container Ingress Services must be deployed in the cluster and configured to support the integration.
+To enable the integration, the F5 CIS must be deployed in the cluster and configured to support the integration.
 Follow the instructions on the [CIS documentation portal](https://clouddocs.f5.com/containers/latest/userguide/ingresslink/#configuring-ingresslink).

-Make sure that:
+Ensure that:

-- The name of the IngressLink resource is the same as the one used during the installation of NGINX Ingress Controller (`nginx-ingress` in the previous example).
+- The name of the IngressLink resource is the same as in Step 1 -- `nginx-ingress`.
-- The selector in the IngressLink resource is the same as the Service labels configured during Ingress Controller installation (`app: ingresslink` in the previous example).
+- The selector in the IngressLink resource is the same as the Service labels configured in Step 1 -- `app: ingresslink`.
-- The IngressLink must belong to the same namespace as the Ingress Controller pod (`nginx-ingress` or the namespace used for installing the Helm chart).
+- The IngressLink must belong to the same namespace as the Ingress Controller pod -- `nginx-ingress` or the namespace used for installing the Helm chart.